iankpconcentricsky/jinja-breakdown/README.rst

 blog/post.html       http://127.0.0.1:5000/blog/post
 ==================== ====================================

-*Note: The server will accept template URL's with or without .html appended to them*
+*Note: The server will accept template URLs with or without .html appended to them*

 Advanced
 --------